IPS-Eye-White

 Can Women Be Pastors or "Priests"?

-In fact, a person who digs into the Greek words used for the leaders of the first church, will rapidly realize that all the fancy positions and titles we have dreamed up in the hierarchal organization we call the 'church', do not exist in the New Testament, which makes no distinction between the "bishop", and the "priest" or "pastor".
-Bishops and archbishops who look after entire regions and are ranked above the pastors are a modern invention.
-[See Church Leaders Then and Now]
+In fact, a person who checks into the Greek words used for the leaders of the first church, will realize that all the fancy positions and titles we have dreamed up in the hierarchal organization we call the 'church' did not exist in the New Testament that made no distinction between the "bishop", the "priest" and the "pastor".
+Bishops and archbishops who look after entire regions and are ranked above the pastors are a modern invention (as are the fancy robes and funny hats).
+[See Church Leaders Then and Now Chapter V of The Church Then and Now]

 But the question here is whether or not women can fill either role.
 In Romans 16:1, Paul called the obviously female Phoebe "a servant (diakonos) of the church", whom he commended to the Romans.
 However, while this certainly shows that women took an active role in the early church, there seems to be little question that the offices of elders and deacons was meant to be filled by men.

-While women were often heroines, prophetesses, leaders etc, no women were ever called to be elders or deacons.
+Women were often heroines, prophetesses, leaders etc, however, no women were ever called to be elders or deacons.

 Equal, but Different